TheHastyPilot/TheHastyPilot/README.md

 ### <i>Current Favorite Album: Random Access Memories - Daft Punk </i>

 # me!
 Hello there!
-I'm Alex, a 23 year old who's fighting for his life.
+I'm Alex, a 24 year old who's currently fighting for his life.

+Working as a DBA at Montana Tech

 ### Accomplishments:
 - Graduated May, 2023 w/a BS in Computer Science (yahoo)